dfelinto/blender-manual/manual/about/contribute/build.rst

    run the command without having to open the Command Prompt and typing commands.

-This is the command you should use when building the docs, however, other commands are avaible by typing ``make help``.
+This is the command you should use when building the docs, however, other commands are available by typing ``make help``.
-This command will convert the RST-files into HTML pages and automaticlly open your default web browser to view the result.
+This command will convert the RST-files into HTML pages and automatically open your default web browser to view the result.
 The command will continue to run and watch for changes made to the RST-files and refresh the HTML pages as necessary.